How Much Does A Headstone Cost? (Breakdown Of Costs)

 This depends on the company and what type of headstone is being ordered.
 Typically, you can expect a custom stone to take three weeks if ordering online.
 If you buy an already-made headstone from a local provider, all you need is engraving, so you should have the finished product within days.

-In the end, however, the most important thing is to memorialize your life or your loved one’s life in a fitting and respectful way.
-So if you can afford it, we support making an emotional decision here.
+In the end, however, the most important thing is to memorialize your life or your loved one’s life in a way that you feel is fitting and respectful.

 The GetSure Team